posted on Aug, 6 2012 @ 12:39 AM

 Originally posted by jaffer44

 Thank you for taking the time to scan and show me unfortunately it does not confirm that they like to use the erea of the note to show how good the

 You say this is from a book about forensics and looking for finger prints ?

-As I said before I can think I've many other items they could have used that we're in context with the mission.
+Is I said before I can think I've many other items they could have used that we're in context with the mission.